 A healthcare firm audit is at the forefront of modern-day health practices.
 The importance of an audit is prevalent in a variety of industries likes – banking, technology, and even services and maintenance.
 Audit Healthcare is a process that is used by health professionals to assess, evaluate and to improve the care of patients in a systematic way.

-Out of all the above said categories it is much more crucial to conduct regular checks on healthcare practices as minute details can play a role in the very life of a patient.
+Out of all the above-said categories, it is much more crucial to conduct regular checks on healthcare practices as minute details can play a role in the very life of a patient.

 - An audit such as this will also give way to better medicine and service.
-When there is close scrutiny of all the areas in a healthcare firm, there will be much more efficiency in the work.
+When there is close scrutiny of all the areas in a healthcare firm, there will be much more effective in the work.
 The importance of an audit is in the atmosphere it sets as there will be more room for growth of healthcare.

 - Audits will prevent any forms of fraudulent activity through analysis of records and insurance claims.
 This ensures that no malpractice goes unnoticed and everyone gets what they have applied for.

 - To prevent usage of outdated methods of procedure and functioning.
 The checks will ensure that the healthcare firm uses only, modern and effective techniques which stick to international health standards.
 Also, ensuring that the quality of care improves.

 - A healthcare audit has the potential to expose the loopholes in organizational, service and medical departments of the firm.

 A healthcare audit is not a mere scrutiny but a very complex and long process, where authentic data is systematically organized, analyzed and compiled to give room for improvements.